Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Wa-spiration** (Guess)
-> Spurt gains a stack of Wa-aspiration every time he attacks.
-Every 2 Wa-aspiration stacks, Spurt invents a random effect.
+> Spurt gains a stack of Wa-spiration every time he attacks.
+Every 2 Wa-spiration stacks, Spurt invents a random effect.
 Effects can stack up to 5 times each and persist until the area changes.
 >
 > While in Spirit form:
 > - Wa-spiration stacks are gained when an adjacent Champion attacks and the base multipliers of the invented effects are increased by 100%.